SkygearIO/features/features/270-next-skycli/commands.md

 `skycli config set-cluster --cluster=[CLUSTER_NAME] --endpoint=[CLUSTER_SERVER_URL] --api-key=[API_KEY|MASTER_KEY]`

-Change current cluster controller server endpoint and api key, it is provided by cluster admin.
-If cluster admin want to use admin only api, they should provide master key in the api key flag.
+Configure Cluster endpoint and API key, it is provided by cluster admin.
+If there is no existing Cluster, the configured Cluster would be set as the current cluster.

 #### Flags

-- `--cluster=[CLUSTER_NAME]` Provide cluster name, currently only `skygeario` is supported.
+- `--cluster=[CLUSTER_NAME]` Provide cluster name.
 - `--endpoint=[CLUSTER_SERVER_URL]` Provide cluster controller endpoint url for custom cluster.
 - `--api-key=[API_KEY|MASTER_KEY]` Provide api key for custom cluster.